Report, summary, fact sheet: Download all publications relating to GHI 2025 or order a print version.

 What do we know about the hunger situation worldwide?
 Has progress been made or are there any setbacks?
 Using the Global Hunger Index, the global hunger situation can be calculated and assessed.

-The Global Hunger Index (GHI) is a tool to measure and compare the severity of various hunger indicators, such as malnutrition and child mortality.
+The Global Hunger Index (GHI) measures and compares the extent of various hunger indicators such as undernourishment and child mortality each year—worldwide, across regions, and in individual countries.
 Welthungerhilfe (WHH) releases the index annually with global, regional, and national figures.
-The GHI raises awareness of the need to combat hunger, highlights the regions where additional resources are most urgently needed, and provides recommendations for action to end hunger.
+It aims to draw greater attention to the commitment to end hunger, to show in which regions of the world additional resources are most urgently needed, and to provide recommendations for action to eradicate hunger.

 How is the Global Hunger Index Calculated?